Helpful basic grooming tips:

 - Establish a regular grooming routine (including nail trimming) with each of your cats early in your relationship.
 This is especially important when you introduce a new cat or kitten into your home.
 A familiar, predictable routine reduces anxiety for your cat.

-Remember to be calm, patient, and to stay in control.
+- Remember to be calm, patient, and to stay in control.

-Pick a time to catch your cat in the right mood.
+- Catch your cat in the right mood.
 Cats typically hunt/play → eat → groom → nap → wake → visit the litter pan → repeat.

-Frequent short grooming sessions are better than infrequent long grooming sessions.
+- Frequent short grooming sessions are better than infrequent long grooming sessions.

-Most cats like being combed around the head and neck and find attention to the back legs, under the tail, and belly less pleasing.
+- Most cats like being combed around the head and neck and find attention to the back legs, under the tail, and belly less pleasing.
 Work on these less pleasing areas first, and then return to the head and neck to finish on a good note.

-Avoid using scissors!
-It is too easy to cut the skin (if you must, you can use scissors to split the mats if they are especially dense).
+- Avoid using scissors!
+It is too easy to cut the skin.
+If you must, you can use scissors to split the mats if they are especially dense.

-If mats are too large, too dense, or too close to the skin; shaving may be the only option.
+- If mats are too large, too dense, or too close to the skin; shaving may be the only option.
 Consult your veterinarian for guidance.

-Consult your veterinarian whenever you notice a change in your cat’s personal hygiene.
+- Consult your veterinarian whenever you notice a change in your cat’s personal hygiene.
 Appearances matter.
 Poor grooming can be an early sign of disease.
 Be sure to always discuss grooming during your cat’s routine physical examination check-up with your veterinarian.

-Excessive grooming, alopecia (bald areas), and dermatitis (inflamed or damaged skin) warrant a visit to the veterinarian so the underlying problem can be identified and addressed.
+- Excessive grooming, alopecia (bald areas), and dermatitis (inflamed or damaged skin) warrant a visit to the veterinarian so the underlying problem can be identified and addressed.

-Advanced age, obesity, breed characteristics, chronic illnesses, and /or dental disease may mean that your cat will require some grooming assistance.
+- Advanced age, obesity, breed characteristics, chronic illnesses, and /or dental disease may mean that your cat will require some grooming assistance.
 If your cat is long-haired or overweight, she may benefit from a “sanitary trim” to help them keep the area under the tail clean.